the-maldridge/locksmith/README.md

 will be an infinite period of time, but the intention is that keys are validated for a bit longer than the average work day.

+## How it Works

+There are two components, there is the locksmith service which handles lifecycle management for keys and generally provides the access control, and there is the keyhole service which is a privileged process that actually modifies the wireguard interface.

+Keyhole runs as root on Linux systems in order to modify the interface, but Locksmith can and should run as an unprivileged user.

+## State of the project

+All of the critical parts work, but this is not production ready code, see below.

 ## Want to Help?

 This is an open project, feel free to send your PRs and to get involved!

+The following areas are currently highly desired modules.
+Please open an issue and discuss if you're interested in working on any of these:

+  * Tests.
+This is arguably security critical code, and so test coverage is important.
+I do not have the bandwidth right now to write good tests as this started out as a toy project to see what was possible.
+Now that it is worth working on and finishing, some tests should be written.
+I would accept changes that alter interfaces if they do not break overal functionality if they improve test coverage.
+  * Linear IPAM.
+The system needs an IPAM implementation that assigns addresses linearly through an IPv4 block.
+  * HA Storage backend.
+It would be nice to have multiple locksmith instances, which would use the same storage backend.
+  * Keyhole authentication.
+Currently keyhole blindly accepts changes.
+This is obviously not right.
+Some means for locksmith to authenticate to keyhole would be ideal.
+This is likely just a simple token, but I will entertain all options.
+  * Frontend authentication.
+The system should have multiple ways to become authenticated, once authenticated it should be possible to submit new keys to the system, or request activation of existing keys.
+Tokens possesing a network-admin capability on a particular network should be able to install keys for other entities, approve and disapprove existing keys, and activate and deactivate keys for any user.
+Users without a network-admin capability should only be able to alter state on their own keys.
+  * Frontend webapp.
+For the vast majority of users, a frontend webapp is critical as it is how they will interact with the system.
+This will need to be able to generate configuration fragments for users, perform administrative functions, and provide an interface to request key activation.
+I'd like something simple here, but I'm not opposed to a VueJS or EmberJS style application.
+  * CLI Tool.
+Anything the webapp can do the CLI should be able to do as well.
+I'd like this to be built with cobra so that it can read the configuration values in the same way.